Image source:

 Volume of Milk Production and Dairy Cattle

-Despite challenges such as infrastructure and technological limitations, Nigeria produces approximately 600,000 metric tons of milk annually.
-The country has around 20 million dairy cattle, predominantly managed by smallholder farmers using traditional practices.
+Nigeria produces approximately 600,000 metric tons of milk annually, despite facing challenges such as infrastructure and technological limitations.
+The country boasts around 20 million dairy cattle, which are predominantly managed by smallholder farmers using traditional practices.
+This presents an opportunity for increased productivity through improved farming techniques and technology adoption.

 Milk Processing and Cheese Production

-Milk processing in Nigeria is developing, supported by small to medium-sized units with an estimated processing volume of about 390,000 metric tons per year.
-Cheese production remains limited, with only artisanal cheeses produced in minimal volumes.
+The milk processing sector in Nigeria is gradually developing, with an estimated processing volume of 390,000 metric tons per year.
+Cheese production remains limited due to the focus on artisanal cheeses produced in minimal volumes.
+The potential for growth in this area lies in the enhancement of local processing capabilities to cater to domestic demand.

 Milk Powder and Whey Production